cnrancher/docs-hangar/docs/13-sync/02-validate.md

 title: "Sync Validate Command"
 ---

-The `hangar sync validate` command (subcommand of `hangar save`) is similar to `save validate` command.
+The `hangar sync validate` command (subcommand of `hangar sync`) is similar to `save validate` command.
 It is used for ensuring the extra images were added into archive file.

 ## Quick Start